 Ransomware has seriously impacted thousands of organizations worldwide, in over 150 countries.
-The frequency of ransomware attacks increased over 900% in 2020 and this unhappy trend is proving to continue through 2021 - and with increasing sophistication.
+The frequency of ransomware attacks increased over 900% in 2020 and this unhappy trend is proving to continue through 2021 and 2022 – and with increasing sophistication.
 For example, some malware already exist that actually looks for weak backup systems and encrypts the backed up data itself.

 For an enterprise to sufficiently protect its backups from ransomware, advance preparation and thought is required.
 Data protection technology, backup best practices and staff training are critical for mitigating the business threatening disruption that ransomware attacks can inflict on an organization’s backup servers and computers.

 One of the best protections against such attacks is to have an enterprise-grade backup solution of correct architecture and use best-practice backup strategies, and to ensure any cloud backups are adequately protected and available.
 That means having up-to-date copies of that data available elsewhere.
 Correct data backup, storage and compliance practice can be the main difference between a targeted company’s survival and failure.
 Below are Bacula System’s Top 7 Ransomware Protection Strategies for Backup Servers:

 Important: Bacula’s main components run on Linux.
 Please do not underestimate the significance of this when it comes to security.
 In addition, here are some other specific technical considerations for your enterprise IT environment, to protect your backup server against future ransomware attacks:

 1. Use different credentials, uniquely for backup storage

 This is a basic best practice and with the increasing amount of ransomware attacks on backup servers, it is as necessary as ever.
 The user context that is used to access the backup storage should be completely confidential and only used for that purpose.
 Additionally, other security contexts shouldn’t be able to access the backup storage except for the account(s) needed for the actual backup operations.